vinjarv/3dof-motion-platform/README.md

 # 3dof-motion-platform

-This project was a part of the subject AIS2102 Dynamical systems.
+This project was a part of the subject AIS2102 Dynamical Systems at NTNU Ålesund, Spring 2022.
 The task given was to control the position of a ball on a platform.
 This included building the platform, designing a regulator, and implementing it in code.

 ## Folders:
 - Code - Arduino and python code for running the project